 There's also a very brief Mexican Standoff between Yuna, Rikku, and Paine when the latter two are temporarily possessed by Shuyin in the Den of Woe.
 Probably not a true Standoff in the way that at least one party had no intention of harming the others.

 Mass Effect is littered with Mexican standoffs with all sorts of people; whether they end peacefully, with someone getting shot in the face, or with a Blast Out depends mostly on the player's choices.
-In the most notable example, Shepard and one of his/her own party members, Wrex, get into a standoff over blowing up a lab containing a cure for the krogan race's infertility, which is slowly killing them off.
+In the most notable example, Shepard and one of their own party members, Wrex, get into a standoff over blowing up a lab containing a cure for the krogan race's infertility, which is slowly killing them off.
 Getting out of the situation without killing Wrex earns the player an Achievement for resolving "an impossible situation" with diplomacy.
 No better way to break a standstill than to have your buddy gun down your other buddy from behind him when things start getting hairy...

 Max Payne 2: Beautifully done, as it actually makes sense.
 Both realize they're back to back with the enemy, so they turn around to shoot.
 The great part is if you look close enough, neither hesitate, and Mona Sax was just a few inches faster.